airswap/airswap-protocols/contracts/market/README.md

 # Market

 [AirSwap](https://www.airswap.io/) is a peer-to-peer trading network for Ethereum tokens.
-This package contains a contract `Market` that represents a list of intents to trade a given token pair by traders on the AirSwap Network.
+This package contains source code and tests for a `Market` that represents a list of intents to trade.

 #### :bulb: TODO